Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 \subsection{Tropicalization for the target}

-Every fine and saturated logarithmically smooth scheme gives rise to a cone complex.
+A basic fact from the theory of logarithmic schemes is that every Zariski logarithmically smooth scheme gives rise to a cone complex.
+We take a moment to unpack this statement in concrete terms.
 Let $(X|D)$ be a smooth scheme of finite type over $\CC$ equipped with a simple normal crossings divisor $D$.
 Assume that the intersections of irreducible components of $D$ are always connected.
-The presence of $D$ gives $X$ the structure of a logarithmically smooth scheme, and we let $X^\circ$ be the complement of the divisor, where the logarithmic structure is trivial.
+The presence of $D$ gives $X$ the structure of a logarithmically smooth scheme.
+We let $X^\circ$ be the complement of the divisor, where the logarithmic structure is trivial.

 We unwind the definition of the logarithmic structure in this case for the benefit of the reader.
 The components of $D$ give rise to a distinguished class of functions in the structure sheaf.
 For an open set $U\subset X$, we record the values of the logarithmic structure sheaf and the characteristic monoid sheaf\footnote{These may regarded as sheaves in either the Zariski or \'etale topology. }: